EugeneTolstikhin/eugenetolstikhin.github.io/Projects/BowlingScore/Readme.md

 - ***TDB:*** The class that listen network and accept the score of each ball throw -> The only one job - listen the network and accept the input data
 - ***TBD:*** The class for Backup/Restore the score (SOLID principles need to be taken into account) -> The only one job - provide the safe mechanism of keeping the data in case of unexpected crash
-- ***TBD:*** The class for providing logs (SOLID principles need to be taken into account) -> The ony one job - provide proper log format for aech class
+- ***TBD:*** The class for providing logs (SOLID principles need to be taken into account) -> The ony one job - provide proper log format for each class

 ## O (Open-close principle)
 Object or entities should be open for extension, but closed for modification.